About

 Questions?

-Contact the Academic Program Coordinator or the Director for the Master Program for more information:
+Contact the Academic Program Administrator or the Director of Masters Studies for more information:

 Department of Chemical and Biomolecular Engineering